albertodoimo/ACTAM/README.md

 The parameter extraction process returns the following encapsulated data:

-- Detected key
+- Detected key;
-- Mode (major or minor)
+- Mode (major or minor);
-- Chord progression
+- Chord progression;
-- Tetrad type
+- Chord type.

 These informations are processed in order to generate an array of frequecies for each synth/planet.
-The synth will then cycle through this sequence according to its ratio of playing.
+The synth will then cycle through this sequence according to its playing ratio.
 The bass notes, for example, are extracted from the selected scale, mode and chord progression as follows:

 ```javascript
 let  bassNotes = [];